 If the job is near gas-affected area take co monitor and confirm CO concentration is below 35 ppm.

 If the painting is to be done at height, make the proper scaffolding arrangement from certified scaffolders as per work instructions WIMAINT103.

+In case painting job to carried around any equipment vicinity then respective equipment should be isolated Electrically & if applicable Mechanically from all form of energy source.

+One Man One Lock to be followed by putting LOTO lock on LOTO box arrangement by individual persons who are going to perform painting job.

 Scaffolding should be made with pipe (48.3mm nominal outside diameter), alternately cuplock scaffolding, modular or frame and brace type scaffolding can also be used.